insected/bobbae_gcp-wiki/IAM.md

 The [IAM policy](https://cloud.google.com/iam/docs/policies) binds one or more members to a role.
 When you want to define who (member) has what type of access (role) on a resource, you create a [policy](https://cloud.google.com/iam/docs/policies) and attach it to the resource.

-Access control for Google Cloud resources is managed by Identity and Access Management (IAM) policies, which are attached to resources.
-You can attach only one IAM policy to each resource.
-The IAM policy controls access to the resource itself, as well as any descendants of that resource that inherit the policy.

 #### Policy intelligence tools

-Large organizations often have complicated Identity and Access Management (IAM) policies.
-[Policy Intelligence tools](https://cloud.google.com/iam/docs/policy-intelligence-tools)  help you understand and manage your policies to proactively improve your security configuration.
+[Policy Intelligence tools](https://cloud.google.com/iam/docs/policy-intelligence-tools)  help you understand and manage your policies to  improve your security configuration.

 ## Service Accounts

 A [service account](Service-Accounts) is a special kind of account used by an application or a virtual machine (VM) instance, not a person.
-Applications use service accounts to make authorized API calls, authorized as either the service account itself, or as Google Workspace or Cloud Identity users through domain-wide delegation.

 https://cloud.google.com/iam/docs/service-accounts